simontreanor/blog/20210205_FunStripe.md

     |   //…
 ```

 The `StripeRequest` module is separated into submodules, for two main reasons: firstly, there are a lot of name clashes, as there are lots of `Create` and `Retrieve` functions for example; and secondly, the types and functions within each module do not have any other dependencies elsewhere in the `StripeRequest` module, only relying on the `StripeModel` module to be opened.
-Each submodule is therefore self-contained and always follows the same structure: and Options type followed by a function taking the options as a parameter:
+Each submodule is therefore self-contained and always follows the same structure: an -Options type followed by a function taking the options as a parameter:

 ```fsharp
 module StripeRequest =